MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 12. Click on “**_Select certificates_**”

-13. In the MSD that is enumerated when the Curiosity board is plugged in, you can find a “**_.cer_**” file with an alphanumeric name.
+13. In the MSD enumerated when the Curiosity board is plugged in, you can find a “**_.cer_**” file with an alphanumeric name.
 Select this file when prompted to select a certificate.

 14. Select “**_Activate all_**” and click “**_Register certificates_**”